THE LAST DAUGHTER OF KRYPTON

 Claire blink raising the branch to look at the ice hanging from it, "That's a new one."

-"More arctic breath."
-Claire said before shattering the ice.
+"We can name it later."
+Claire laughed before shattering the ice.

 "Oh Claire!"
-Lana cried suddenly reaching for her friends arm.
-The flames had reached Claire arm, the sleave of her shirt blackened and brunt.
+Lana cried suddenly reaching for her friend's arm.
+The flames had reached Claire shirt, the sleeve of it blackened and brunt.
 Lana frowned as she spotted the unblemished skin underneath.
 "Didn't that hurt?"

 "I could feel the heat, but there was no pain."
 Claire said, "You know I once destroyed a knife while cutting the veggies."